American Werewolf in London (1981)

 The Hunger (1983)

 Catherine Deneuve plays the ageless vampiress who longs for a new mate when her latest companion dies of old age.
-This adaptation of a Whitley Strieber novel places Deneuve in a posh and stylish mansion in New York's Sutton Place, the elegance adding to the bizarre atmosphere of this film.
-Unlike those standard vampire films of recent sparkly years.
+This adaptation of a Whitley Strieber novel places Deneuve in a posh and stylish mansion in New York's Sutton Place, the elegance adding to the bizarre atmosphere of this film, unlike those standard vampire films of recent sparkly years.

-Nightmare on Elm Street (1984)
+A Nightmare on Elm Street (1984)

 A disfigured boogeyman haunts and murders the children of the people who had stalked and murdered him a generation before.
 Robert Englund would shine in the stripped shirt, fedora hat, and trademark finger knives.
-This movie was well made and boasted some great special effects, the story was top notch.
+This movie was well-made and boasted some great special effects; the story was top-notch.
 Wes Craven put his full energy into this classic and helped create a horror legend.

 Poltergeist (1982)